Financial-Times/o-table/README.md

 	const table = new OTable(tableElement);
 	table.filter(0, (cell) => {
 		return parseInt(cell.textContent, 10) > 3;
 	}); // Filter the first table column.
-Keep rows with a value less than 3.
+Keep rows with a value more than 3.
 ```

 ### Sorting